thoughtworksarts/thoughtworksarts.github.io/app/_projects/time-sense.markdown

 *Time Sense* is a wearable sensory headband which allows the wearer to feel the passing of the 24-hour clock around the circumference of the head.
 As the day progresses, a tiny heat sensation passes the length of the headband.

 {% include image file='time-sense.jpg'
-   caption='Neil wearing the *Time Sense*' %}
+   alt='Neil\'s head with a headband strap and wires coming from it' caption='Neil wearing the *Time Sense*' %}

 This device is an example of an 'exosense', an external sensory organ.
 This means it is designed to be worn and felt consistently, twenty-four hours a day, seven days a week.